What is Performance Appraisal❓

 7. Mentoring From Superiors

 Managers are a crucial part of any appraisal system.
-They are the ones handling the administrative and feedback work in an appraisal.
+They are the ones handling the administrative as well as feedback work in an appraisal.
 Good managers are good mentors, meaning that they are able to guide their employees to reach their maximum potential.
 Managers must not only focus on the weaknesses, but they must highlight employees’ strengths too.

 👎Disadvantages of The Performance Appraisal Are as follows: